 Microsoft Teams Moving Forward

 In 2020, we saw Microsoft Teams have rapid improvements and features released in response to the pandemic.
 Microsoft will continue this momentum into 2021 to cement Teams as the premier enterprise collaboration.
-For more information on securing Microsoft Teams, check out How to Use Microsoft Teams Safely and Safely.
+For more information on securing Microsoft Teams, check out How to Use Microsoft Teams Safely.